-Besides quality in our “craftsmanship”, successful PR work is based on the market knowledge of the consultants and agencies, who should always keep eyes and ears on the pulse of the market.
-Reason enough to ask our partners around the world which industry is booming in their region at the moment and which companies are currently investing into PR.
+Besides quality in our “craftsmanship”, successful PR work is based on the market knowledge of the consultants and PR agencies, who should always keep eyes and ears on the pulse of the market.
+Reason enough to ask our partners around the world which industry is booming in their region at the moment and which companies are currently investing into PR services.

-The GCPR-Blog team talked to John Kim, CEO of Grape PR in Korea and Korean partner of the international GlobalCom PR Network
+The GCPR-Blog team talked to John Kim, CEO of Grape PR in Korea and Korean partner of the GlobalCom PR Network.

 1. Which industries/markets are booming at the moment in Korea?